Shaswat2001/2DGrid_Based_Motion_Planning/README.md

 * math
 * sys

 Motion planning for both rigid and point robot is devised.
+In case of a rigid robot, both radius and clearance is considered while creating the free C space of the robot.

-A* Search Algorithm
+## A* Search Algorithm
+In case of A* search, the estimated total cost is calculated as the sum of past cost and optimistic cost to go.
+A* search is guaranteed to return a minimum cost path efficiently as it uses the optimistic cost go to guide the algorithm to the optimum path.

 <img src="Images/PointR_Astar.PNG" width=450 hspace=20 ><img src="Images/PointR_Dijkstra.PNG" width=450>

-Dijktra Algorithm
+## Dijktra Algorithm

 <img src="Images/PointR_Dijkstra.PNG" width=600>